 Tea Places: Floating Mountain

-The menu was still being developed during my visit but I was already impressed with what I saw.
 They had a fairly large selection of pure Chinese teas, all directly sourced.
 You won’t find any Earl Grey here.
-The prices are a little steep but it is important to take into account that the tea is meant to be shared.
+The prices are somewhat steep but the tea is meant to be shared.
 If you are by yourself, I recommend opting for a single bowl of tea instead.
-I needed something cooling so I opted for the Anji Bai Cha.
-It was vegetal and sweet, exactly what I needed after a very hot day if trekking through the city.
+I needed something cooling so I ordered Anji Bai Cha.
+The sweet, vegetal flavor was exactly what I needed after a hot day trekking through the city.

-My tea was expertly prepared in a glass gaiwan, all the better to show off the gorgeous leaves.
+The tea was prepared perfectly with a glass gaiwan.
+This really showed off the gorgeous leaves.
 I was provided some bits of dark chocolate.
-I was grateful for this because green tea seems to really affect my blood sugar levels in comparison with other teas.
+I was grateful for this because green tea seems to really affect my blood sugar.
 While I sipped my tea we chatted about many things, all circling back to tea.
-I was enthralled with tales of the views of Wuyishan and other sourcing adventures.
+Elina enthralled me with tales of the views of Wuyishan and other sourcing adventures.

-If I didn’t have to be up early the next day I would have stayed longer and probably enjoyed another tea after this one.
+If I didn’t have to be up early the next day I would have stayed longer.
 Elina, Anna, Roza, and Zoya were all wonderful hosts and I’m looking forward to visiting again soon.
-I used to work just a few blocks away and it’s very good for my tea budget that I no longer do.
+I worked just a few blocks away and it’s good for the tea budget that I no longer do.
 Otherwise, I would be here all of the time!